RanRhoads84/debgpt7.8-with-vectorDB/README.md

 previous section we have seens the special prompt composer `MapReduce`, which works differently from the standard prompt composers that will be introduced here.
-Note, the query composers (including special one) can be arbitrarily combined together through command line arguments.
+Note, the query composers (including special one) can be arbitrarily combined together or specified multiple times through command line arguments.

 **[-f|--file]**